lakekeeper/lakekeeper/site/docs/index.md

 - **Written in Rust**: Single all-in-one binary - no JVM or Python env required.
 - **Storage Access Management**: Lakekeeper secures access to your data using [Vended-Credentials](ToDo) and [remote signing for S3](ToDo).
 All major Hyperscalers (AWS, Azure, GCP) as well as on-premise deployments with S3 are supported.
 - **Openid Provider Integration**: Use your own identity provider for authentication, just set `LAKEKEEPER__OPENID_PROVIDER_URI` and you are good to go.
 - **Native Kubernetes Integration**: Use our helm chart to easily deploy high available setups and natively authenticate kubernetes service accounts with Lakekeeper.
 Kubernetes and OpenID authentication can be used simultaneously.
+A [Kubernetes Operator](https://github.com/lakekeeper/lakekeeper-operator) is currently in development.
 - **Change Events**: Built-in support to emit change events (CloudEvents), which enables you to react to any change that happen to your tables.
 - **Change Approval**: Changes can also be prohibited by external systems.
 This can be used to prohibit changes to tables that would invalidate Data Contracts, Quality SLOs etc. Simply integrate with your own change approval via our `ContractVerification` trait.
 - **Multi-Tenant capable**: A single deployment of Lakekeeper can serve multiple projects - all with a single entrypoint.
 Each project itself supports multiple Warehouses to which compute engines can connect.